techcow2/NetSim/README.md

 ## 🌟 **Features**

 - **🚀 Instant Web Generation:** Create interactive web applications or websites by simply entering a description.
+- **🖼️ Integrated Pixabay Images:** Automatically include high-quality images from Pixabay in your generated simulations to enhance visual appeal.
 - **🖥️ Interactive Simulated Browser:** Experience your generated web content within a simulated browser environment.
 - **✏️ Element Editing:** Modify specific elements of your simulation with easy-to-use right-click options.
 - **🔖 Bookmarking and Publishing:** Save your work with bookmarks, publish your simulations, and share them with others.